aselshall/aea/hw/participation.md

 ### Grading
 - Full Credit for all exit tickets submitted on time, participation questions fully answered, and participation log matches Canvas records
+- Partial credit for late submissions.
+For detail, see [late submission policy](https://aselshall.github.io/aea/#late-homework-policy)
-- Partial credit for late submissions or incomplete/mismatched logs
+- Partial credit for incomplete/mismatched logs
 - No Credit for missed exit tickets or participation Log